An Explanation of the CLR Instructional Cycles

-The day involves a pre-brief, the demon, a debrief, and a lesson plan collaborative.
-The entire day will be facilitated by the CLR time with logistical support from the administrator.
+The day involves a pre-brief, the demo, a debrief, and a lesson plan collaborative.
+The entire day will be facilitated by the CLR coach with logistical support from the administrator.

 We have a successful track record of providing professional development that focuses on the combination of sound research and practical approaches to culturally and linguistically responsive (CLR) methodology.
 We look forward to collaborating with you and supporting you in furthering your students’ academic success.

 Click on the image for the FREE digital version of the personal thesaurus.

 Click on the image for our CLR Binder Boost, a monthly exercise for those participating in our coaching sequence.